vovkos/doxyrest/doc/manual/rst/architecture.rst

 Next. `Doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ itself is quite good at extracting those comments from the C/C++/Java source code and building a XML database of the source structure.
 Great!
 For traditional C-family languages we are going to **re-use Doxygen** as the first stage of documentation generation pipeline.

-Moving on. `Sphinx <http://www.sphinx-doc.org>`_ is capable of generating **beautiful documentation** in multiple output formats, most important of which are -- at least, for us here in `Tibbo <http://tibbo.com>`_ -- HTML and PDF.
+Moving on. `Sphinx <http://www.sphinx-doc.org>`_ is capable of generating **beautiful documentation** in multiple output formats, most important of which are -- at least, for us here at `Tibbo <http://tibbo.com>`_ -- HTML and PDF.
 Even more importantly, Sphinx is **completely customizable** using themes and Python scripting.
 So why look any further?
 Let's use Sphinx as a back-end of our pipeline.

 The only missing part of equation is **mid-end** -- we need to build a bridge between Doxygen and Sphinx.
 That's where **Doxyrest** comes in.